Danny Brown: 2012–2014: Old

 On October 3, 2013, Danny Brown and A-Trak announced their "Double Trouble" tour.
 In November 2013, Brown was featured in the interactive music video for American singer-songwriter Bob Dylan's 1965 hit single "Like a Rolling Stone."
-In January 2014, Brown guest starred in the Fox animated TV series Lucas Bros.
+In January 2014, Brown guest-starred in the Fox animated TV series Lucas Bros.
 Moving Co., voicing a character named Jumanji in the first-season episode "A/C Tundra."
 Brown's song "Witit" was also featured in the episode.
-On January 22, 2014, Danny Brown made his network television debut with a special performance on Jimmy Kimmel Live!.
+On January 22, 2014, Danny Brown made his network television debut with a performance on Jimmy Kimmel Live!.
 Joined by Purity Ring vocalist Megan James, Brown performed "25 Bucks," a track off Old.

 In April 2014, Hot Soup, one of Brown's early mixtapes, was re-released as a double LP and 7-inch with 7 bonus tracks for Record Store Day.
 It was also released on CD with a bonus disc of instrumentals.
-Along with Hot Soup, Brown also released Old as a double LP and a box set.
-On March 25, 2014, Brown appeared The Arsenio Hall Show, where he promoted his third album Old and performed the single "Dip" from the album.
+Along with Hot Soup, Brown released Old as a double LP and a box set.
+On March 25, 2014, Brown appeared on The Arsenio Hall Show, where he promoted his second album, Old, and performed the single "Dip" from the album.

 On July 10, 2014, Brown opened for Macklemore & Ryan Lewis in front of 37,500 people in Marlay Park, Dublin.
 On July 11 and 12, Brown opened in front of 100,000 fans for Eminem's sold-out concert at Wembley Stadium in London.
 In November 2014, Brown appeared on the song "Detroit vs. Everybody" alongside fellow Detroit-based rappers Eminem, Royce Da 5'9", Trick-Trick, Dej Loaf and Big Sean, from the Shady Records compilation album Shady XV.